ZetItUp/diff_os/README.md

 Features for now:
 * 2 Stage Bootloader
 * It's own filesystem
+* Custom tool to create a filesystem image
 * It's own driver file format
 * Module loader to load drivers
 * Custom tools to create drivers
+* It's own Executable format, DEX
+* It's own Executable Linking forma, EXL
+* Custom tools to create the files from ELF to DEX and/or EXL

 This is my first serious attempt at making my own OS.
 The ways i've done some stuff in it may seem weird, but im learning.